 Of course, muscles are only one piece of the puzzle!
 Here you can customize your own quiz and get a broader array of questions about the anatomy of the wrist and hand.

-Dorsal interossei: flexion and extension of fingers 2-4
+Dorsal interossei: Flexion, abduction and extension of fingers 2-4

-Palmar interossei: flexion and extension of fingers 2, 4 & 5
+Palmar interossei: Flexion, adduction and extension of fingers 2, 4 & 5

 Abductor pollicis brevis: Thumb abduction